scottyschup/ruby-curriculum/language-basics/data-structures/array.md

 ##  Random (discrete uniform) sampling from arrays

-The `sample` method selects an element at random from the array where each element has equal probability of being selected.
+The `sample` method selects an element at random from the array where each element has equal probability of begin selected.
 This does not alter the array.

 ```ruby